chenaciousD/blabla/content/posts/2015-01-12---Introducing-Charlie-Your-Personal-Penguin.md

 ### Landing on a Day in the Life of Charlie

 We designed the Charlie marketing landing page to feel like you were engaging with Charlie the instant the page loaded.
-As the user scrolls through the page, you see **potential value prop scenarios** that Charlie can help with - from acting like an investigator to help you reduce your bills to guarding your bank account against extra charges.
+As the user scrolls through the page, you see **potential value prop scenarios** that Charlie can help with - from helping you reduce your bills to guarding your bank account against extra charges.

 <img src="/media/Charlie-Value-Prop.gif" alt="AGL" width="400"/>

 ### From Financial Assistant to Your Own Personal CFO

-We also created a framework that showed how Charlie's relationship with users could evolve and grow over time as users began to trust Charlie with more sensitive financial tasks.
-We created **criteria of key events and actions that quantified the strength of the relationship** and upon reaching certain milestones, Charlie would reveal new functionality.
+We also created a framework that showed how Charlie's relationship with users could evolve and grow over time as users trusted Charlie with more sensitive financial tasks.
+We created **criteria to quantify key events and actions that suggested the strength of the relationship.** Upon reaching certain milestones, Charlie would reveal new functionality.

 <img src="/media/Charlie-Relationship-Model.jpg" alt="AGL" width="700"/>

 ### From Component Library to Character Bible

-Because Charlie's primary product and experience interface was delivered through chat, **we conceptualized a new type of product deliverable, which was called a Character Bible.** This bible included canonical dialogues, verbal/non-verbal response types, modes of behavior, and even a few jokes.
+Because Charlie's primary product and experience interface was delivered through chat, **we conceptualized a new type of product deliverable, a Character Bible.** This bible included canonical dialogues, verbal/non-verbal response types, modes of behavior, and even a few jokes.

 <img src="/media/Charlie-Dialogues.jpg" alt="AGL" width="500"/>